PowerDNS/pdns/pdns/README-dnsdist.md

 can be configured with `setMaxTCPQueuedConnections()` and defaults to 1000.
 Any value larger than 0 will cause new connections to be dropped if there are already too many queued.
+By default, every TCP worker thread has its own queue, and the incoming TCP connections are dispatched to TCP workers on a round-robin basis.
+This might cause issues if some connections are taking a very long time, since incoming ones will be waiting until the TCP worker they have been assigned to has finished handling its current query, while other TCP workers might be available.
+The experimental `setTCPUseSinglePipe(true)` directive can be used so that all the incoming TCP connections are put into a single queue and handled by the first TCP worker available.

 When dispatching UDP queries to backend servers, `dnsdist` keeps track of at most `n` outstanding queries for each backend.
 This number `n` can be tuned by